 Click here to view the Pet Pull grooming kit on Amazon.

-This pet grooming kit is great because it comes as a bundle.
+This pet grooming kit is your next best friend.
+Why?
+Because it comes as a bundle!
 This bundle includes a cleaning glove, a grooming brush, and a slicker brush.
+It's a one-stop shop for all your grooming needs!

 Penn-Plax VacGroom Shedding Vacuum Attachment Kit